MaxTorop/MaxTorop.github.io/_pages/about.md

 ---

 <!--I am a fifth year PhD candidate in Prof. [Jennifer Dy's Machine Learning Lab](https://mllabneu.github.io/) at [Northeastern University](https://www.northeastern.edu/).
 I'm broadly interested in interpretable ML, self-supervised learning and inference time steering of LLMs.
 I also collaborate with scientists at [MSKCC](https://www.mskcc.org), applying ML to dermatology.
 I was a research intern at Apple during the summer of 2024, where I worked on methods for selecting SFT/RLHF training data for LLMs.-->
 I am a sixth year PhD candidate in Prof. [Jennifer Dy's Machine Learning Lab](https://mllabneu.github.io/) at [Northeastern University](https://www.northeastern.edu/).
 I work on representation engineering for LLMs and interpretable ML.
 I also collaborate with scientists at [MSKCC](https://www.mskcc.org) on ML for dermatology.
-I was a research intern at Apple during Summer 2024, where I worked on methods for selecting SFT/RLHF training data for LLMs.
+I was a research intern at Apple during Summer 2024, working on methods for selecting SFT/RLHF training data for LLMs.

 <!--
 I'm also collaborating with scientists at [MSKCC](https://www.mskcc.org) to develop applications of ML for dermatology.